c3g/monitor/README.md

 Notes
 -----

+The Launch part of the monitor is particularly slow to be ready to receive NovaSeq runs runinfofile.
+Even with the fzmn-child-process child config file that reduce the glob pattern to check for `RTAComplete.txt` files, the Launch for NovaSeq takes at least 25mins.

 Not only is the repo relying on Abacus' system and filesystem, the trigger that launches the run processing relies on files dropped in the `freezeman-lims-run-info` folder.
 In the current case, that is performed by a 5min cron job under freezeman-[lims,qc,dev] users that drops them in a folder under freezeman-[lims,qc,dev] access.